 This “property” falls into the following categories:

 Business Personal Property: This would include anything purchased for business use that isn’t bolted to a floor or wall.
-This includes furniture, computers, software — even paper and pens!
+This includes furniture, computers and servers, software — even paper and pens!

 Machinery and Equipment: This includes items purchased for businesses that are too large to move or might physically be bolted down.
 An example of this would be a printing press or conveyer belt.